 ADD shares symptoms with several other conditions, however, so it is critical that the disorder receive a proper diagnosis.
 Located in the State of Washington, Free by the Sea has a well-trained staff uniquely qualified to help diagnose and provide treatment for a wide variety of attention disorders.

-Classic Attention Deficit Disorder is more commonly known as ADD.
+Classic attention deficit disorder is more commonly known as ADD.
 Because the condition is common and well-researched, ADD is easy to diagnose.
-Common symptoms of ADD are as follows:
+Common symptoms of attention deficit disorder are as follows:

-Healthcare professionals will give a diagnosis of inattentive ADD when they observe extremely low dopamine levels and a decrease in activity of the prefrontal cortex.
-Unlike those with ADD, individuals with inattentive ADD don’t demonstrate hyperactive or impulsive symptoms.
+Healthcare professionals will give a diagnosis of inattentive ADD when they observe extremely low dopamine levels and a decrease in the activity of the prefrontal cortex.
+Individuals with inattentive ADD don’t demonstrate hyperactive or impulsive symptoms.
 Females are also more commonly diagnosed with inattentive ADD than males.
 Some symptoms of inattentive ADD are the following:

-While people with inattentive ADD do not display the same hyperactive or impulsive symptoms as those with ADD do, they do tend to spend a lot of their time staying withdrawn and daydreaming.
+People with inattentive ADD do not display the same hyperactive or impulsive symptoms as those with ADD.
+However, they do tend to withdraw from others and engage in daydreaming often.
 This attention disorder is typically treated by increasing the patient’s dopamine levels.

 The brain’s temporal lobe is responsible for regulating memory, learning, and mood.
 When an individual is coping with temporal lobe ADD, they struggle with learning, memory, and severe anger or aggression.
 At times, they exhibit symptoms of extreme paranoia.
 Temporal lobe ADD is generally treated with magnesium supplements, which specifically treats their symptoms of anxiety and irritability.